REGULATION

 Editorial illustration for: Decoding the 2026 White House AI Blueprint: Federal AI Policy Takes Shape

-The White House’s National Policy Framework for Artificial Intelligence, released in March 2026, represents the most detailed federal AI legislative blueprint to date.
-A Brookings analysis published March 25 examines the framework’s six guiding principles and their implications for the emerging regulatory landscape.
+• The White House released its National Policy Framework for Artificial Intelligence on March 20, 2026, the most detailed federal AI legislative blueprint to date.

-The Brookings analysis identifies federal preemption as the framework’s most consequential provision.
-Four states — Colorado, California, Utah, and Texas — have already enacted AI legislation.
-The White House framework explicitly advocates overriding state laws that the administration considers overly burdensome, arguing that a patchwork of 50 different regulatory regimes would hinder innovation.
+The framework’s most consequential provision is federal preemption.
+Four states, Colorado, California, Utah, and Texas, have already enacted AI legislation.
+The White House explicitly advocates overriding state laws that the administration considers overly burdensome, arguing that a patchwork of 50 different regulatory regimes would hinder innovation.
 This positions the framework as both a regulatory proposal and a preemptive strike against state-level AI governance.

 Share